typesafehub/conductr-doc/src/main/play-doc/intro/Install.md

 We expect that you will install a syslog collector such as [rsyslog](http://www.rsyslog.com/) within ConductR's network.
 You do not want to send lots of log traffic across the internet as it should be at least filtered first.
 The collector should be configured to accept TCP connections.

 However to quickly demonstrate consolidated logging, a cloud service named [Papertrail](https://papertrailapp.com/) can be used.
 Papertrail is a very simple "tail like" service for viewing distributed logs.
 We will use it to show how to configure the simplest possible static endpoint.
 Once you configure an account with Papertrail then you will be provided with a host and a port.

-ConductR logs over TCP so make sure that you configure papertrail so that it accepts plain text connections (tip: _Accounts/Log Destinations/Edit Settings/Accept connections via_).
+**Important**: ConductR logs over TCP so make sure that you configure papertrail so that it accepts plain text connections (tip: _Accounts/Log Destinations/Edit Settings/Accept connections via_).

 Supposing that the address assigned to your at Papertrail is `logs2.papertrailapp.com` and `38564` then you configure ConductR like so: